Equivalences of LLT polynomials via lattice paths: A: Classification

 Now suppose we have $n$ red and $n$ blue beads.
 Suppose our sequence of beads contains a subsequence of the form red-blue-red-blue (the case of blue-red-blue-red is handled the same way with all the colors swapped).
 We can always choose the subsequence so the first red and blue beads in the sequence are adjacent.

 From Lemma \ref{lem:beadexist} we know there is at least one matching.
 Let us consider where this first red bead matches.
-We mark it the red bead with a star.
+We mark both the red bead and the adjacent blue bead with stars so that they are easily distinguished.
 There are three cases:

 Case 1: The red matches to the right of the blue.
 Then we must have a matching of the form

 Note that any arcs in interior$_1$ must stay in interior$_1$, and similarly for arcs in interior$_2$.
 Here we can simply exhibit a second matching